Yolo390/Dotfiles/README.md

 <br />

-Go back open `packer.lua`<br />
-You will have an error about some modules not found.
-It's normal.
-Just push Enter.<br />
+Open `packer.lua`.
 ```sh
 nvim ~/.config/nvim/lua/FloSlv/packer.lua
 ```

+You will have an error about some modules not found.
+It's normal.
+Just push Enter.

 Launch vim command `:so` and `:PackerSync`.